tw3/event-crud-cms/frontend/README.md

 ## Known Bugs and Possible Improvements ##

  - AJAX/network errors are not handled very well
- - The app does not re-request the list data after an add or edit so the new or updated item may appear out of place since featured items are shown first
  - There should be a cancel button on the add/edit form
  - The buttons on the add/edit form should have better alignment
  - A card or stacked layout may be better than a table layout
- - The featured flag could be changed using a selectable "star" widget on the list page (similar to the star widget in Gmail) -
+ - The featured flag could be changed using a selectable "star" widget on the list page (similar to the star widget in Gmail)

 ## Coding Style Guide ##